ivanbgd/Branch_Prediction/README.md

 # Branch_Prediction
 Compares execution speed of processing sorted and unsorted arrays, with and without branching.
+Loop interchange has also been tested.

 Disassembly from MSVS 2015 is included in the source file, and results are in screenshots.